cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 -----
 :question: :question: :question: :question: **Questions**

-* Check the final fastq files (lane*/s-7-1.trim.paired.fastq and lane*/s-7-2.trim.paired.fastq)
+* Check the final fastq files (lane1/s-7-1.trim.paired.fastq and lane1/s-7-2.trim.paired.fastq) with FastQC.
-with FastQC before proceeding to alignment.
 * Is there any trimming that you think should be performed on the human dataset?
 -----